 A SIP entity involved in session peering that supports one or more of these voice-band-data relay mechanisms MUST revert to G.711 pass-though when interworking with a peer Carrier network that does not support the same voice-band-date relay mechanism.

 RTP

 Codecs

+Narrow Band codecs reproduce the audio bandwidth of the PSTN.
+The following codecs, widely used in IP based voice networks, shall be supported as described in the table below;